 The visual resources in the area primarily consist of varying natural landscape features.
 While not officially designated as a state scenic highway by Caltrans, US 395 provides intermittent views of these features and is identified as a local scenic roadway by Modoc, Lassen, and Sierra Counties.
 The highway also provides locations to view these features at both designated scenic vista points, such as the one overlooking Goose Lake, and informal overlooks (e.g., pull-outs along US 395).
-Figure 5.1-1 provides the representative photograph locations along the project, and Figures 5.1-24 to 5.1-54 provide representative photographs of the various landscape features and scenic resources that are seen from along US 395 (Stantec 2020).
+Figures 5.1-1 to 5.1-4 provide representative photographs of the various landscape features and scenic resources that are seen from along US 395.